 Microorganisms have become increasingly important as producers of industrial enzymes and in fact most enzymes used in industry today are of Microbial origin.
 Attempts are now being made to replace enzymes which traditionally have been isolated from animal tissue and plant tissues with enzymes from Microorganisms.
 Examples for partial replacement of plant and animal enzymes in dudes.
+Amylases and endo - β - glucanases of malted Barley and wheat by enzymes from Bacillus and Aspergillus in the beer, distillery, baking and textile industries.
+Plant and animal proteases by Aspergillus and Thermoactinomyces protease for meat tenderization and for chill proofing beer.

-Amylases and f) Uses of $\alpha$ - amylase
+f) Uses of α - amylase

-The enzyme $\alpha\text{-amylase}$ is used as a biocatalyst in many small scale and large scale industries some of the uses are.
+The enzyme α -amylase is used as a biocatalyst in many small scale and large scale industries some of the uses are.

-- The Bacterial α-amylase used in starch hydrolysis industries, Brewing industries, Detergents industries and textile industries. - The fungal α-amylase used in starch industries and baking industries. - The α-amylase from Malt used as a digestive aid and supplement to bread. - The α-amylase from Aspergillus Orygaze is used to lproduce starch liquefying syrups. - The α-amylase from Bacillus Subtillis used in Desizing textile industries, Alcohol fermentation industries and glucose producing industries. - The α-amylase produced from Aspergillus Niger is highly acid resistant is used as a digestive acid at pH-5. - The α-amylase from Bacillus lichenoformis is used in all starch industries and detergent industries and to produce starch sizing pastes for use in paper coatings.
+- The Bacterial α-amylase used in starch hydrolysis industries, Brewing industries, Detergents industries and textile industries. - The fungal α-amylase used in starch industries and baking industries. - The α -amylase from Malt used as a digestive aid and supplement to bread. - The α-amylase from Aspergillus Orygaze is used to produce starch liquefying syrups. - The α-amylase from Bacillus Subtillis used in Desizing textile industries, Alcohol fermentation industries and glucose producing industries. - The α-amylase produced from Aspergillus Niger is highly acid resistant is used as a digestive acid at pH-5. - The α-amylase from Bacillus lichenoformis is used in all starch industries and detergent industries and to produce starch sizing pastes for use in paper coatings.